Relocation of professional sports teams: South Africa

 In South Africa most football clubs are privately owned, and club moves are relatively common.
 Several clubs, including top division Premier Soccer League clubs have moved and taken on new identities.
 There are many other cases of South African moves.
 The ease of selling and buying of club licences make moves common and sometimes difficult to determine what determines whether a new club represents an existing one that has moved or an entirely separate new entity.

-Bay United became Polokwane City in 2012 when the club had moved from Port Elizabeth to Polokwane.

-Benoni Premier United moved to Kwa-Zulu Natal and became Thanda Royal Zulu.